Carl Livadas, Ph.D.Sojern

 inPowered's mission is to make people better informed and more influential.
 Every day, the company helps thousands of people make informed decisions by connecting them with content written by trusted experts.
 Fortune 500 brands and SMBs use inPowered's platform to discover and promote credible expert opinions to generate new customers. inPowered is a privately held company headquartered in San Francisco with offices in New York and Toronto.
 Visit inpwrd.com for more information.

-Lead inPowered’s data platform engineering team from a management and algorithm design perspective.
-Lead the design and managed the implementation of inPowered’s 2nd generation data platform infrastructure to handle 100x+ the data volumes and afford near real-time data updates.
+Built out and led inPowered's data platform engineering team and led all of inPowered's data science efforts.
+Led the design and managed the implementation of inPowered's 2nd generation data platform infrastructure to handle 100x+ the data volumes and afford near real-time data updates.
 Spearheaded the transition to a Java-based infrastructure to ensure performance, maintainability, and extensibility.
 Championed the adoption of new technologies/practices as appropriate, leveraging the learnings of the broader engineering community to keep inPowered at the technology forefront, to ensure scalability and performance, and to afford sharing of engineering resources.
 Moderated the adoption of novel services/technologies (AWS and 3rd party service providers) to ensure the right cost/benefit trade-offs for inPowered.
 Instigated the use of a Hadoop/Hive based infrastructure to mine audit logs for infrastructure and data KPI reporting.
-Lead the algorithm design of: 1) article classification, 2) article sentiment analysis, 3) article ranking, 4) estimation of article readership based on the article’s social media engagement footprint, and 5) ranking of authors within topics of interest.
+Led the algorithm design of: 1) article classification, 2) article sentiment analysis, 3) article ranking, 4) estimation of article readership based on the article's social media engagement footprint, and 5) ranking of authors within topics of interest.

 Contributing to several aspects of the Distributed Detection and Inference (DDI) project.
 DDI is a collaborative worm detection system involving local and global detectors on end-hosts.
 Local detectors issue and disseminate local infection reports indicating whether the end-host is infected.
 Global detectors collect local infection reports and issue system-wide alarms when the infection evidence has sufficiently been corroborated.
 Prior and current work includes the design and implementation of: 1) an adaptive local detector that adjusts the threshold of issuing alarms based on a learned model of its behavior, 2) a faithful analytic model of the behavior of DDI; this model is critical in understanding the behavior of the system, evaluating its performance and scalability properties, and exploring its parameter space, and 3) efficient and scalable gossip-based messaging and membership services for DDI.